Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. Breeding Season

-One of the best sources of nutrition for a leopard gecko is dubia roaches.
-These geckos love the idea of hunting the roaches down and consuming them afterward.
-Make sure you provide them with an adequate supply of dubia roaches to sustain their good health.
+One of the best sources of long-term nutrition for a leopard gecko is Dubia roaches.
+These geckos love hunting the roaches down and consuming them afterward.
+Make sure you provide them with an adequate supply of Dubia roaches to sustain their good health.

 divider- gecko

 • One of the best ways to get your leopard gecko to eat is to offer waxworms.
-Waxworms are one of its favorite foods, and it will rarely pass up a chance to eat them.
+These are probably one of its favorite foods, so it will rarely pass up a chance to eat them.

-• Make sure no insects are larger than the space between the eyes of the Leopard gecko.
+• Make sure any insects that you provide are no larger than the space between the eyes of your leopard gecko.

-• Ensure all insects are gut-loaded, so they are not dehydrated when your pet eats them.
+• Ensure that all insects are gut loaded, so they are not dehydrated when your pet eats them.

 • Offer wounded prey by cutting the food in half so the leopard gecko can smell the bodily fluids.

-• You can also try to feed your pet with a syringe.
-The syringe is called a gecko slurry and is a liquid food that your pet will instinctively lick off the syringe of its nose.
+• Try to feed your pet with a syringe filled with what’s called a gecko slurry.
+This is a liquid food that your pet will instinctively lick off.
 It’s often an effective way to get a leopard gecko to eat again.

 Image credit: MattiaATH, Shutterstock

-While there is no specific number of days that a leopard gecko can go without eating, most can go at least a month before it becomes serious, and in almost all cases, it will begin to eat again when it’s ready.
+While there is no specific number of days that a leopard gecko can go without eating, most can go at least a month before it becomes serious.
+In almost all cases, it will begin to eat again when it’s ready.

 divider- reptile paw